HISTORY OF INNOVATION

 In April 1995 the internet was in full swing as HTML evolved and easy to use browsers entered the market.
 Tenor President Hugh Dobbie embraced this new communications platform launching an ISP that would become one of the largest in Western Canada.
 In September 1995, he invested in a more speculative idea – delivering live audio signals over the internet.

 Assembling an eclectic mix of media talents, Hugh started to produce and deliver live content over the Internet in 1996.
 Within two years the destination sites of www.DENradio.com and www.DENtv.com were born.
-Featuring an diverse mix of audio and video content the domains caught the attention of Digital Entertainment (a multi-media company also know as DEN) and were subsequently acquired.
+Featuring an diverse mix of audio and video content the domains caught the attention of Digital Entertainment Network (a multi-media company also know as DEN) and were subsequently acquired.

 From a standalone, internet only radio program, the business soon grew to service major sports and media organizations.
 He formed INSINC in 1998, assembling a group of seasoned media and technology professionals to create a range of content and product offerings that challenged traditional broadcasting.